NLnetLabs/rpki-doc/source/krill/manage-roas.rst

 INVALID ASN     | The prefix for this announcement is covered by one or more of your ROAs.
                 | However, none of those ROAs allow announcements of this prefix by this ASN.

-INVALID LENGTH  | The ASN for this announcement is covered by one or more of your your ROAs.
+INVALID LENGTH  | The ASN for this announcement is covered by one or more of your ROAs.
                 | However, the prefix is more specific than allowed.

 SEEN            | This is a ROA you created which allows at least one known BGP announcement.